jonnymuir/ProcessSandbox/TutorialCom.md

 dotnet new sln

 # 3. Create the "Host" app (The Azure Web API)
-# We target net10.0 (Ensure you have the preview SDK installed, or swap to net9.0 if not)
 dotnet new webapi -n AzureSandboxHost -f net10.0

 # 4. Create the "Legacy Library"
-# This compiles fine on Mac, it just won't run locally.
+# We create it as standard 2.0 first to satisfy the Mac CLI
-dotnet new classlib -n LegacyLibrary -f net48
+dotnet new classlib -n LegacyLibrary -f netstandard2.0

 # 5. Create the Contracts (Shared Interface)
 dotnet new classlib -n Contracts -f netstandard2.0